chrismeserole/chrismeserole.com/content/about.md

 +++
+title = "About"
-title = "About Chris Meserole" slug = "about" date = 2016-12-05
+slug = "about"
+date = "2017-12-05"
  [menu.main]
  weight = 111
 +++

-I think a lot about religion, peace, and conflict, and how American foreign policy can best address religious violence.
-My research has been featured in the New Yorker, Vox, and other publications.
+I'm a fellow in Foreign Policy at the Brookings Institution, where I research violent extremism and emerging technology.
+My work has been featured in the New Yorker, Vox, and other publications.

-I'm currently a post-doctoral fellow in foreign policy at the Brookings Institution.
-I have a B.A. from Harvard and an M.Div. from Yale Divinity School.
+I have a B.A. from Harvard, have an M.Div. from Yale Divinity School, and a Ph.D. in computational political science from the University of Maryland.